noelleleigh/cable/readme.md

 ## 0. Background
 [Cabal][Cabal] is an existing distributed peer-to-peer computer program for private group chat.
-It operates in a fashion differently from the typical server-client model, where no machine is either an official nor de-facto authority over others in the network.
+It operates in a fashion differently from the typical server-client model, where no machine is either an official nor de facto authority over others in the network.
 Instead, peers collaborate with each other to share documents to build an eventually-consistent view of the shared data.